schuderer/mllaunchpad/CONTRIBUTING.rst

 Report bugs at https://github.com/schuderer/mllaunchpad/issues.

-If you are reporting a bug, please include:
+If you are reporting a bug, please search the existing issues to make sure that it is not a duplicate, and include:

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.